 Can leave white residue if not used correctly.
-Small bottle — only 1.8 oz.
+Small bottle — only 1.8 ounces.

-A large bottle (33.8 oz.) that comes at a reasonable price for the generous amount you get.
+A large bottle at 33.8 ounces that comes at a reasonable price for the generous amount you get.
 Made by a trusted brand in hair care.
 Not heavy on the hair, and leaves it shiny without a greasy look or feel.

 May not be ideal for consumers with dry, damaged hair, as it has the tendency to be a bit drying.

 Earns praise for making hair look fuller and feel softer, and for making hair more manageable to style.
 Great results reported on very thin hair.
 Popular name in salon-quality products.
-Affordable price for an 8.45 oz. tube.
+Affordable price for an 8.45-ounce tube.

 May make your hair a bit oily if you are already prone to oily hair.

 If you struggle to get ready in the morning because your tresses always seem to be flat and limp, chances are good that you have fine hair.
 Because it lacks body and volume, fine hair can be pretty difficult to style, particularly if you want to get out the door in a hurry.
 But you can usually banish bad hair days if you find the right shampoo for fine hair.

 But given the number of shampoos for fine hair on the market, it’s no wonder that shopping for one can get overwhelming in a hurry.

 If you’re looking for a good shampoo for fine hair, check out our shopping guide for tips to help you choose the best formula.

 The terms “fine” hair and “thin” hair are often used interchangeably, but they aren’t the same thing.
 Your hair might be fine and thin, but not all fine hair is thin, and vice versa.
 It’s possible to have fine, thick hair or thin, coarse hair.